-Myles partnered with the leadership of Zambezi Evangelical Church to support them strategically as they developed their vision and key strategic initiatives.
-He shares their passion for leadership training and helped ZEC introduce a portfolio of training programs for pastors and elders, many of whom have no formal training.
-He got particularly passionate about grassroots preacher training and worked with Disciple the Nations Malawi to develop a three module village based preacher training course that is now rolling out across Malawi.
-Now back in the UK, Myles is helping Ruth with deputation work while testing doors for God’s next calling.
+While we were in Malawi, Myles partnered with the leadership of Zambezi Evangelical Church to support them strategically as they developed their vision and key strategic initiatives.
+He shared their passion for leadership training and helped ZEC introduce a portfolio of training programs for pastors and elders, many of whom have no formal training.
+He also got particularly passionate about grassroots preacher training and worked with Disciple the Nations Malawi to develop Preach the Word – a three module, village based, preacher training course that is now rolling out across Malawi.
+He talks about his path from ‘physicist to published theologian’ in an interview with Moorlands College where he did his MA in Applied Theology.

-Ruth worked alongside the Children For Christ Ministries team as they run Bible clubs and provide training for Sunday school teachers.
+Ruth worked alongside the Children For Christ Ministry team as they ran Bible clubs and provided training for Sunday school teachers.
 She also did much work with a Malawi partner to develop the first children’s worship song book for Malawi with old and newly created scripture based songs in Chichewa, Chitumbuka and English.
 She also helped the students of the Evangelical Bible College of Malawi to develop their musical skills, and supported a group of young musicians (Echoes of Grace) to develop their vision of reaching Malawian villages with the gospel through music and song.
-Now back in the UK, Ruth has taken on a role as ZM Representative to the churches in the UK, with a special emphasis on the work of CFCM.

 In our small Suffolk church we were involved in children’s work, church administration,